His Holiness The Dalai Lama

 Lama Thubten Yeshe was born in Tibet in 1935.
 At the age of six, he entered Sera Monastic University in Tibet where he studied until 1959, when as Lama Yeshe himself has said, “In that year the Chinese kindly told us that it was time to leave Tibet and meet the outside world.”

 In 1974, the Lamas began touring and teaching in the West, which would eventually result in the creation of The Foundation for the Preservation of the Mahayana Tradition, from which over 150 centres world wide have developed.
-Lama Yeshe died in 1984, his reincarnation Osel Hita Torres was born to Spanish parents in 1985.
-Visit www.lamayeshe.com for more informtaion about Lama Yeshe’s life and works.
+Lama Yeshe died in 1984.
+His reincarnation Osel Hita Torres was born to Spanish parents in 1985.
+Visit www.lamayeshe.com for an archive of teachings.
+More information about Lama Yeshe’s life and works.

 Lama Zopa Rinpoche, Spiritual Director of FPMT